radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/reporting/report-types.md

 Several types of reports can be generated to help monitor the activities and operations in Environment Operations Center.

-Every time any application or client accesses the server, that data is logged anc captured in Elastic Search.
+Every time any application or client accesses the server, that data is logged and captured in Elastic Search.

 The reporting dashboards displayed in Environment Operation Center are a representation of the log monitoring user interface available in Kibana.